consensus-ai/sentient-ui/doc/Structure.md

 The starting point of the renderer process.
 This file structures the layout of the general UI and loads `/js/rendererjs/uiManager.js` and `/js/rendererjs/pluginManager.js`.
-This is the only non-plugin html file since Sia-UI is intended to be a one-page desktop app.
+This is the only non-plugin html file since Sentient-UI is intended to be a one-page desktop app.

 ## index.js
 The entry point of the app and main process.
 This: